 4. TYR Thresher Tech Suit

 The TYR Thresher is a good tech suit with a couple of premium features while still packing a budget price point.
 The suit features an interesting pattern and a nice overall construction for enhanced swimming performances.

-Quick Summary: The TYR Thresher is approved for swimmers aged 12 and under and is ideal for all swimming events.
+Quick summary: the TYR Thresher is approved for swimmers aged 12 and under and is ideal for all swimming events.
+Various colors are available.

 The tech suit has a unique design with hydrophobic fibers creating water-repellency and buoyancy in the water.
-Other features include advanced muscle compression, sewn seams, and a flexible and comfortable design.
+Other features include advanced muscle compression, flatlock sewn seams, and a flexible and comfortable fit.